 It achieves this by championing high standards in the development and delivery of CME in Europe through collaboration with critical stakeholders.

 gCMEp aims to enhance the competence of CME providers in order to deliver high quality independent education for healthcare professionals with the ultimate aim of improving health outcomes.

-The degree of importance attached to robust and relevant CME in Europe continues to grow.
+The degree of importance attached to robust and relevant CME-CPD in Europe continues to grow.
 Many countries are developing regulations, accreditation schemes or guidelines to encourage participation in continuing medical education and thus improve clinical practice and outcomes.

 Consequently there is a clear need for ensuring that accredited activities:

 - are developed by independent, qualified, scientific educators

 - meet identified participant needs